Welcome to El Camino College!

 Where are we located?

-Since the opening of El Camino College nearly 60 years ago, we have been dedicated to serve our community's educational and cultural needs.
+Since the opening of El Camino College over 70 years ago, we have been dedicated to serve our community's educational and cultural needs.
 El Camino College is well-known for our academic excellence, our consistently high transfer rate to four-year colleges and universities, and our exceptional career training programs.

 El Camino College offers many outstanding features, including: